consulo/consulo-dev.github.io/docs/reference_guide/work_with_icons_and_images.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Icons and images are used widely by IntelliJ Platform plugins.
+Icons and images are used widely by Consulo plugins.
 Plugins need icons mostly for actions, custom components renderers, tool windows, and so on.

 > **NOTE** Plugin Icons, which represent a plugin itself, have different requirements than icons and images used within a plugin.